TheTaylorLee/SandboxToolkit/README.md

  # SandboxToolkit

 - ONLY RUN THIS IN A VOLATILE VM
-- This Sandbox offers no added security against malware escaping the environment.
+- These deployment scripts offers no added security against malware escaping the environment.
 Use at your own risk and understand what you are executing prior to triggering a payload.
 - This is a sandbox vm prep script to be run within Windows Sandbox vm.
 Will use 10-20 GB of Free Space and clear when completed.
 - The intended purpose is for malware analysis
 - Written shell messages will be shown for any manual setup steps requiring interaction.
 These will be presented during pauses in the script.